x402-labs/x402-rpc-aggregator/README.md

 **Pay-per-call RPC access for AI agents — no API keys, no subscriptions.**

-A production-ready RPC aggregator that intelligently routes blockchain RPC calls across multiple providers with built-in x402 micropayment support for Solana, Ethereum, and Base chains.
+A RPC aggregator that intelligently routes blockchain RPC calls across multiple providers with built-in x402 micropayment support for Solana, Ethereum, and Base chains.

 ## 🌟 Features